It’s that time of year again when Asian lady beetles invade homes for a warmer habitat.

 You might not think cloves are bug-repellent, but they work well against some insects, including Asian ladybugs!

-Just put some whole cloves in a bowl and place them where there is an Asian beetle infestation.
-The scent will make them leave for another location.
+Put some whole cloves in a bowl and place them where there is an Asian beetle infestation.
+The scent will make the beetles leave for another location.

-Alternatively, make a spray for Asian beetles using a few drops of clove oil in some water.
-Use it to spray entry points.
+Alternatively, you can make a spray for Asian beetles by combining a few drops of clove oil with water.
+Spray entry points with it.

 9. Essential Oils

-There are a few different essential oils that can help repel insects.
+Several different essential oils can help repel insects.
 Citrus oils, wintergreen, citronella, and peppermint are all effective in repelling Asian lady beetles.

-To use these plant-based repellents, you’ll need to create a spray.
-Therefore, fill a small spray bottle with water, and then add 5 to 10 drops of your chosen essential oil.
+To use these plant-based repellents, you will need to create a spray.
+Fill a small spray bottle with water and add 5 to 10 drops of your chosen essential oil.

 Shake the bottle well to mix everything.